Enemy Mine (film): Plot

-One day a ship flies overhead and Davidge goes to investigate.
-Zammis is curious and follows.
-He is discovered by a pair of Scavengers.
-Davidge attacks the men, killing one of them, but Zammis inadvertently stands between Davidge and the other miner and Davidge is gunned down.
-Later, a BTA patrol ship finds Davidge, apparently dead, and returns him to his base space station.
+One day in 2095 a ship flies overhead, and Davidge goes to investigate.
+Zammis follows and is discovered by a pair of Scavengers.
+Davidge attacks the men, killing one, but Zammis inadvertently stands between Davidge and the other miner, and Davidge is gunned down.
+Later, a BTA patrol ship finds him, apparently dead, and returns him to his base space station.

-During an impersonal funeral ceremony, Davidge suddenly awakens, speaking Drac in his confused state.
-He is later reinstated to duty, but not as a pilot, as his superiors want to make sure he has not defected to the Dracs.
+During a funeral ceremony, Davidge suddenly awakens, speaking Drac in his confused state.
+He is reinstated to duty, but not as a pilot, as his superiors want to make sure he has not defected to the Dracs.
 Unable to get help in rescuing Zammis, Davidge steals a fighter ship to find the child on his own.
-He manages to find the Scavenger ship and sneaks aboard.
+He finds the Scavenger ship and sneaks aboard.
 Davidge speaks to the Drac slaves in their own language; they know about Zammis and realize he is Uncle.
-Davidge enters the facility, fighting one miner after another, and the slaves revolt.
-Towards the end of the battle, they are assisted by the BTA crew who pursued the stolen ship.
-Davidge fights and is nearly killed by the same Scavenger that first shot him but is saved when one of the Drac slaves shoots the Scavenger.
-Davidge and Zammis are reunited and return to the Drac homeworld with the freed Dracs.
+Davidge enters the facility, fighting off the Scavengers while the slaves revolt.
+They are assisted by the BTA crew who pursued the stolen ship.
+Davidge is nearly killed by the same Scavenger that first shot him but is saved when one of the Drac slaves shoots the Scavenger.
+Davidge and Zammis reunite and return to the Drac homeworld with the freed Dracs.

-In the epilogue, Davidge and Zammis are on the Drac homeworld as Davidge recites the Jareeba family line before the Drac council, fulfilling his promise to "Jerry": "... and when, in the fullness of time, Zammis brought its own child before the Holy Council, the name of 'Willis Davidge' was added to the line of Jareeba."
+In the epilogue, Davidge and Zammis are on the Drac homeworld as Davidge recites the Jariba family line before the Drac council, fulfilling his promise to Jerry: "... and when, in the fullness of time, Zammis brought its own child before the Holy Council, the name of 'Willis Davidge' was added to the line of Jariba."